Romário: 2000–2005: Vasco and Fluminense

-Late career
+Later career

 In the beginning of 2006 Romário joined Miami FC along with former 1994 FIFA World Cup teammate Zinho.
 He helped Miami FC reach their first ever USL-1 Playoffs, scoring 19 league goals in 25 appearances for the team.

 Newly promoted Campeonato Mineiro side Tupi announced a short-term deal with Romário to play for the Juiz de Fora team in the Taça Minas.
 However, the Brazilian Football Confederation prohibited the transfer, claiming the contract was signed after the closing of the international transfer window.
 Romário did not make his debut for the club, but took part in practice sessions.

 Seen as a publicity coup of the A-League's short history, Romário was signed by AUFC Board member Mel Patzwald to the Australian A-League club Adelaide United for a 5-game guest stint.
 He played his first match for Adelaide United on 25 November 2006 against the Central Coast Mariners.
 During his final game on 15 December 2006 he finally scored a goal for Adelaide to end what many considered to be a disappointing spell with the club.
 In January 2007 he signed a new deal with Vasco da Gama.

 Thousandth goal

 On 20 May 2007, Romário scored his 1000th goal, a penalty kick against Sport Recife, playing for Vasco da Gama.
 The Brazilian press claimed him as one of few players in professional football history to achieve this, like Pelé, Puskás, Friedenreich and Binder.
 The 1000th goal drew much attention from both Brazilian and international press, with the game being stopped for over 20 minutes to allow for celebrations from his fans.
 There is some controversy over the validity of the 1000 goals, because the number is somewhat inaccurate and Romário's research team also counted his goals in junior, friendly and non-official games.

 FIFA congratulated Romário on his milestone goal but stated he is still officially on 929 goals, as 77 came in youth football, with others being scored in unofficial friendly matches.
 RSSSF estimated his career tally to be 968 goals in 1188 games.
 In 2008, Romário released a DVD with the best goals of his career totaling 900 goals in the disc.
-Following the landmark goal, Vasco da Gama unveiled a statue of Romário at the Estádio São Januário.
+Following the landmark goal, Vasco da Gama unveiled a statue of Romário at the São Januário.